Home/Blog/Health Conditions/Disorder & Deficiency/What Are the Different Types of Constipation? Causes and Treatments

 1) Primary Constipation

-Primary or functional constipation is a common digestive problem characterised by infrequent or difficult bowel movements that are not caused due to any underlying medical conditions.
+Primary or functional constipation is a common digestive problem characterised by infrequent or difficult bowel movements that are not caused by any underlying medical conditions.
 Various factors, including poor diet, inadequate fluid intake, lack of exercise, and certain medications, can cause primary constipation.
-It’s further classified into:
+It’s further classified into 3 subtypes:

 a) Normal transit constipation